AlexMooney/ACKS_SRD/Chapter03.md

 **Cottage**: A cottage is a 20' high, 30' square wooden building with a thatched roof and earthen floor, suitable for a wealthy peasant family.

 **Crossbow**: A crossbow is a bow mounted cross-wise on a stock with a trigger.
 It fires squat projectiles called bolts.
-Crossbows are light enough to pull by hand or with a quick drawing lever and are much easier to use than bows.
-After firing, a crossbow must be reloaded before it may be fired again.
-Reloading is an action in lieu of moving.
-Historical examples are the Greek gastraphetes, Roman arcuballista, Chinese handheld crossbow, and medieval crossbow and cavalry cranequin.
+Crossbows are light enough to pull by hand or with a quick drawing lever and are much easier to use than bows. {% include acks_2e.html content="After firing, a crossbow must be reloaded before it may be fired again.
+Reloading is an action in lieu of moving." %} Historical examples are the Greek gastraphetes, Roman arcuballista, Chinese handheld crossbow, and medieval crossbow and cavalry cranequin.

 **Crowbar**: A crowbar is 2' to 3' long and made of solid iron.
 This object can be used for forcing doors and other objects open.